 I know change can be a frightening and uncomfortable thing.
 In fact, I resist change all the time—it doesn’t matter what it is, for at least a few moments before I can accept it.
 But the world needs us—all of us—to have the courage to step into the unknown now and begin making different choices today.

-If you are feeling the call to take action, know that you are not alone.
+If you feel the call to take action, know that you are not alone.
 I am already there with you, doing my best on what I can to create change for the better on the planet.
-And there are many more people taking steps right now, along with me.
+And many more people are taking steps right now, along with me.
 So will you join us in advocating for universal earth rights?
 Will you assist us in making Ecocide an international law?

 Thank you for taking action with me today, sweet friend!